-When I was at uni, studying New Media Art (like 10 years ago before committing to painting), I needed an outlet that didn’t involve “screen time”.
+When I was at uni, studying New Media Art (10 years ago before committing to painting), I needed an outlet that didn’t involve “screen time”.
 I found myself spending way too much time on my phone and laptop, it wasn’t healthy!

 It’s been a little while since my tea and coffee art, I’ve now explored endless mediums, mainly acrylics and spray paint, because I love painting big!